In Isaiah 45:9 we find the following questions:

 Does your work say,

-‘He has no hands’?
+‘He has no hands’?"

 (Isaiah 45:9, NIV 1984)

-"Does the clay" rather than "The clay does", we know that this is not an affirmative but an interrogative clause.
+If you think about it, the first two lines of this contains a question within a question.
+In English, when we see the inversion of the subject and the verb, ie. "Does the clay" rather than "The clay does", we know that this is not an affirmative but an interrogative clause.
 The use of the question word 'What', plus the question mark at the end of the text inside the inverted commas, shows us that the reported speech within is also a question.
 The text is asking if the clay can (metaphorically speaking) ask a certain question.

 As regards the second set of two lines, the question mark is outside the inverted commas, signalling that the reported speech is a statement (in this case an insult to the craftsman's ability).
 Thus only the entire clause, beginning with the subject-verb inversion and ending in the question mark, is a question (namely, whether the work would insult its maker's skill).